Fare9/Fare9.github.io/_posts/2023-06-26-hexrays-challenge-triton.md

 ### Emulate the Binary

-First of all we can create a `run` function that will initialize the stack registers (`RBP` and `RSP`) creating a kind of *fake stack*, and that function will call the emulation one:
+First of all we can create a `run` function that will initialize the stack registers (`RBP` and `RSP`) creating a *fake stack*, and that function will call the emulation one:

 ```python
 def run(triton_ctx, binary):